 Your friend invited you to go out to a dance club.
-You don't really like to dance, and you don't really want to go.
-But you're not 100% against it, and you still want to be polite.
-You say:
+You don't really like to dance, and you don't really want to go, but you're not 100% against it.
+You say this to be polite.

 I don't know about that.

 You use this phrase when you don't agree with something that someone says.
 But this phrase also doesn't mean that you're completely against what they're saying.
 So it's good for situations where you disagree, but you're a little unsure.